turabyildiz/Final-Project-Statistical-Modelling-with-Python/README.md

 ### (your step 2)

 ## Results
-(fill in what you found about the comparative quality of API coverage in your chosen area)
+(fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)

 ## Challenges
 (discuss challenges you faced in the project)